-The earnings considered in ascertaining the Company's EPS is the net profit after tax.
+10 The earning considered in ascertaining the Company's EPS is the net profit after tax.
 The number of shares used in computing basic EPS is the weighted average number of shares outstanding during the period.
-The weighted diluted earnings per equity share.
+The weighted diluted earnings per equity share are computed using the weighted average number of equity shares and dilutive potential equity shares outstanding during the year.